aseedb/CryoVesNet-Manuscript/manuscript.md

 Since we had previously manually segmented a number of tomograms with the program IMOD, we could use these segmentations as the ground truth [@doi:10.1006/jsbi.1996.0013].
 We trained a U-Net with a set of 9 segmented tomograms of rat synaptosomes (see Materials and Methods).

-We seeked to further improve segmentation accuracy by feeding the probability mask output by the U-Net to a series of postprocess steps (Figure {@fig:pipeline}).
+We sought to further improve segmentation accuracy by feeding the probability mask output by the U-Net to a series of postprocess steps (Figure {@fig:pipeline}).
 Three sets of tomograms were used to assess the performances of the pipeline:

 1) Train tomograms : The 9 rat synaptosome tomograms that have been used for U-Net training